 In this context, the qualities of consciousness that lay within the substance of our current self form the glass of that lens.
 Depending on the structure of those impressions, we see entirely different realities.

 Yet what happens when that lens is muddy?

 When our nervous system is agitated, we cannot see clearly through the lens of our perception.
 Tap or move your mouse over the image above to see an example.

-When our lens of perception is muddy, we cannot see clearly.
+When our lens of perception is muddy and incoherent, we cannot see clearly.
 Seen through the detritus and shadows created by the smudges on the lens, all we see are partial images, distorted by the mud.
 In the context of yoga, this distortion upon our perception is the mud we must clear for the lotus of our true awareness to blossom.